-I love the imagination involved with creating this muscular human anatomy reference.
+I love the imagination involved in creating this muscular human anatomy reference.

 If you want to improve your human drawing skills, it’s so important that you take the time to draw different body parts.

-These drawings will help you practice drawing the lower half of the body from different angles and with different poses.
+These drawings will help you practice drawing the lower half of the body from different angles and with different pose references.

 Here’s a great sketch for practicing female anatomy.
 These drawings show a woman’s body in motion.